-A snack period may be offered at the discretion of the teacher.
-Students must bring their own snacks from home as they are not provided by the school.
-Snacks should be nutritional (e.g., fruit, vegetables, cheese and crackers).
-Candy, pop/sodas, and sweets are not acceptable.
+A daily snack period is offered for kindergarten and first grade.
+All other grades may bring a small snack to eat during instruction with permission from their teacher.
+Due to extreme peanut allergies, students may not bring snacks that contain peanuts.
+Snacks should be nutritional (e.g., fruit, vegetables, cheese and crackers, etc.).
+Candy, pop/soda, and sweets are not acceptable.